(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 written, and which is still in force.
 In Wall Street Raider,

-the insurance company's "policy reserves."
+insurance company's "policy reserves."
 See definition of

 "POLICY RESERVES" below.